 I interviewed these wise people in hopes of sharing their knowledge with you.
 But in the end, their advice resonated with me more than I expected.

-I'm about two years into living in the most delightful apartment I've rented in my life.
+I'm about three years into living in the most delightful apartment I've rented in my life.
 It's a little New Orleans charmer with tall ceilings, cove molding and tons of light.
 Not to mention an architectural atmosphere you just don't find in new buildings.
 And I can (unfortunately) count on one hand the amount of times I've shared my space.
 In fact, not counting the rare overnight house guest, I've only "entertained" once!

 So rare of an event was it, I even documented it.

 With my own regrets about home, I shouldn't have been surprised when the people I reached out to all had the same response.

 Entertaining's not for everyone (and that's okay).
 But if it's something you want to do more of, save yourself future heartbreak by making it a point to entertain more.
 It doesn't have to be elaborate.
 In fact, a comment by reader SlopeGuy on my tea and coloring book party post explains how NOT fancy entertaining can be: